 I can’t help but think that this iced tea recipe would make a killer cocktail.
 If you have vodka or white rum (and are, of course, legal drinking age), a splash or two in the pitcher sounds like a good time to me.
-Though I haven’t sweetened this, dissolving some honey, maple syrup or agave in the hot tea whilst brewing is a fine option.
-If you, like me, prefer unsweetened iced tea, keep the recipe as is.

 To get you in the back-to-school spirit, here are some tips to help you pick, choose and store watermelon for the perfect bite (or sip) this summer:

 - Look the watermelon over: You are looking for a firm, symmetrical watermelon that is free from bruises, cuts or dents.

 - Lift it up: The watermelon should be heavy for its size.
 Watermelon is 92% water, so most of the weight is water.

 - Turn it over: The underside of the watermelon should have a creamy yellow spot from where it sat on the ground and ripened in the sun.

 How to Store Watermelon